open-telemetry/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 The span ends when the connection is obtained - it could happen when an existing connection becomes available or once a new connection is established, so the duration of *Wait For Connection* span is different from duration of the [*HTTP connection setup*](#http-connection-setup) span.

-If a new connection was created to serve the request and the corresponding [*HTTP connection setup*](#http-connection-setup) was reported, the instrumentation adds the link to the *HTTP connection setup* from the *Wait for connection* span.

 Span name SHOULD be `wait_for_connection {server.address}:{server.port}`.

 Span kind SHOULD be `INTERNAL`

-Corresponding `Activity.OperationName` is `System.Net.Http.ConnectionLink.WaitForConnection`, `ActivitySource` name - `System.Net.Http.ConnectionLink`.
+Corresponding `Activity.OperationName` is `Experimental.System.Net.Http.ConnectionLink.WaitForConnection`, `ActivitySource` name - `Experimental.System.Net.Http`.
-Span added in .NET Core 9.
+Span added in .NET 9.

 The time it takes to get a connection from the pool is also reported by the [`http.client.request.time_in_queue` metric](/docs/dotnet/dotnet-http-metrics.md#metric-httpclientrequesttime_in_queue).